miniwinwm/BluePillDemo/BluePillDemo_SIM800L_TCP_FreeRTOS/readme.txt

 This example uses the Blue Pill board to drive a SIM800L GSM modem on a development board using its AT command interface.
-This example provides an interface to allow a TCP client socket to be opened and used to communicate with a TCP server.
+The example provides an interface to allow a TCP client socket to be opened and used to communicate with a TCP server.

 GSM modems and their interface are not simple things and as such this example is not